insin/nwb/docs/guides/QuickDevelopment.md

 #### `--reload`

 Automatically refresh the page when an HMR request was not accepted.
+Defaults to `true` for vanilla JavaScript apps.

 ---